nvsecurity/nightvision-vscode/README.md

     <img width="300" alt="Targets page - API Target" src="https://github.com/api-extraction-examples/nv-images/raw/refs/heads/main/docs/target_2.png" />

-3. After created, you may see it in the list of targets.
+3. Once created, you may see it in the list of targets.
 You can click on a target to see its details:

     <img width="300" alt="Targets page - list targets" src="https://github.com/api-extraction-examples/nv-images/raw/refs/heads/main/docs/target_3.png" />